Not ready for IATF® Certification? MAQMSR May Be an Option

-Not ready for IATF Certification?
-For automotive suppliers who are having a difficult time meeting the requirements of the new IATF 16949 quality standard, Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers (MAQMSR) may be an option you want to consider in conjunction with ISO 9001 certification.
-With initial audit results coming in from certification bodies, it is evident that companies are failing to comply and in some cases IATF certification can’t be achieved.
+Not ready for IATF® Certification?
+For automotive suppliers who are having a difficult time meeting the requirements of the new IATF 16949® quality standard, Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers (MAQMSR) may be an option you want to consider in conjunction with ISO 9001 certification.
+Audit results coming in from certification bodies indicate that companies are failing to comply and in some cases, IATF® certification can’t be achieved.

-As an option for suppliers, the Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers (MAQMSR) was released in September 2017 as a possible intermediate step for a supplier’s Quality Management System (QMS) under the authorization of IATF 16949, Section 184.108.40.206.c and Sanctioned Interpretation, SI #8.
+As an option for suppliers, the Minimum Automotive Quality Management System Requirements for Sub-Tier Suppliers (MAQMSR) was released in September 2017 as a possible intermediate step for a supplier’s Quality Management System (QMS) under the authorization of IATF 16949®, Section 220.127.116.11.c and Sanctioned Interpretation, SI #8.

-Conformance to MAQMSR helps a lower tiered supplier transition to IATF 16949 by allowing many of the key Automotive Requirements to be met while developing the remainder of the QMS.
-The ultimate goal of the supplier development process is to achieve 3rd party registration to IATF 16949.
+Conformance to MAQMSR helps a lower-tiered supplier transition to IATF 16949® by allowing many of the key Automotive Requirements and applicable Customer Specific Requirements to be met while developing the remainder of the QMS.
+The ultimate goal of the supplier development process is to achieve 3rd party registration to IATF 16949®.
 It is important to note that the customer determines the path and steps, so approval must first be obtained before proceeding.
-The suggested steps of supplier development referencing 220.127.116.11 are as follows:
+The suggested steps of supplier development referencing 18.104.22.168 are as follows:

 - Certification to ISO 9001 through 3rd party audits

-- Then finally certification to IATF 16949 through third party audits
+- Then finally certification to IATF 16949® through third-party audits with a Certification Body

-SimpleQuE consultants have been assisting companies to understand their options and make the change to drop IATF 16949 and prepare for ISO 9001:2015 certification.
+SimpleQuE consultants have been assisting companies to understand their options to implement MAQMSR and prepare for ISO 9001:2015 certification.
 Upon receiving customer approval to use 2nd party audits to be compliant with MAQMSR, our consultants can provide guidance for that process and perform the audits.
-For more information on MAQMSR, contact us.
-The automotive experts at simpleQuE have created a helpful MAQMSR Gap Audit Checklist for suppliers.
+For more information on MAQMSR, contact our consultants today.

 Learn More About The simpleQuE Advantage